adityaranjan932/Resume/README.md

 # Resume
-"Generate a simple resume effortlessly from HTML with this GitHub repository."
+"Creating a simple resume effortlessly from HTML with this GitHub repository."